ACINQ/eclair/README.md

 ### Backup

 You need to backup:
-- your Bitcoin core wallet
+- your Bitcoin Core wallet
 - your Eclair channels

-For Bitcoin core, you need to backup the wallet file for the wallet that Eclair is using.
+For Bitcoin Core, you need to backup the wallet file for the wallet that Eclair is using.
 You only need to do this once, when the wallet is created.
 See [Managing Wallets](https://github.com/bitcoin/bitcoin/blob/master/doc/managing-wallets.md) in the Bitcoin Core documentation for more information.

 For Eclair, the files that you need to backup are located in your data directory.
 You must backup: